ateucher/rmapshaper/inst/mapshaper/README.md

 The file `mapshaper-browserify.js` is generated from the `mapshaper` node module (see `LICENSE` file) using the `browserify` node module, as suggested in the [V8 vignette](https://cran.r-project.org/web/packages/V8/vignettes/npm.html):

+The license for `mapshaper` and its dependencies, as well as their licenses, are listed in `node_packages.csv`.

 ```
 npm install -g browserify
 npm install mapshaper